penoonan/app/README.md

         $this->render('hello::metabox', $data);
     }

 There are two ways to instantiate this metabox in your application.
-The first is illustrated above - by calling `->addMetabox($app->make('HelloMetabox'))` on the post type that the metabox should be added to.
+The first is illustrated at the top of this page - by calling `->addMetabox($app->make('HelloMetabox'))` on the post type that the metabox should be added to.
 Note that, if you use this method, you do not need to set a `$post_type` parameter on the metabox itself.
 It will be set automatically when you add it to the post type object.

 The second method is to call the metabox's `->manuallyAddAction()` function after you've instantiated it in your Sketch app's `index.php` file.
 For example: